 The Other Bar www.otherbar.org

-A confidential peer support resource for California lawyers, judges, law students and their families for help with problematic alcohol and drug use and the related personal problems.
+A confidential peer support resource for California lawyers, judges, law students, and their families for help with problematic alcohol and drug use and related personal problems.

 Lawyer's LifeRing www.lifering.org

 LifeRing is a program of peer support groups for members of the legal community contemplating the beginning of a new chapter in their lives, free of drugs and alcohol.